MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

     Var 2: CRSDepTime, Type: numeric, Storage: float32, Low/High: (0.0167, 23.9833)
     Var 3: DayOfWeek
         7 factor levels: Monday Tuesday Wednesday Thursday Friday Saturday Sunday

+### About data storage in Microsoft R

+In Microsoft R, you can work with in-memory data as a *data frame*, or save it to disk as an *XDF file*.
+As noted, **rxImport** can create a data source object with or without the .xdf file.
+If you omit the *outFile* argument or set it NULL, the return object is a data frame containing the data.

+A data frame is the fundamental data structure in R and is fully supported in R Server.
+It is tabular, composed of rows and columns, where columns contain variables and the first row, called the *header*, stores column names.
+Subsequent rows provide data values for each variable associated with a single observation.
+A data frame is a temporary data structure, created when you load some data.
+It exists only for the duration of the session.

+An .xdf file is a binary file format native to Microsoft R, used for persisting data on disk.
+The organization of an .xdf file is column-based, one column per variable, which is optimum for the variable orientation of data used in statistics and predictive analytics.
+With .xdf, you can load subsets of the data for targeted analysis.
+Also, .xdf files include precomputed metadata that is immediately available with no additional processing.

+Creating an .xdf is not required, but when data sets are large or complex, .xdf files can help by compressing data and by allocating data into chunks that can be read and refreshed independently.
+Additionally, on distributed file systems like Hadoop's HDFS, XDF files can store data in multiple physical files to accommodate very large data sets.

+> [!Tip]
+> You can use **rxImport** to load all or part of an .xdf into a data frame by specifying an .xdf file as the input.
+Doing so instantiates a data source object for the .xdf file, but without loading its data.
+Having an object represent the data source can come in handy.
+It doesn’t take up much memory, and it can be used in many other RevoScaleR objects interchangeably with a data frame.

 ### Control factor level ordering